 To achieve these aims, we use a process of Radical Encouragement, which involves profound encouragement of dispositions and skills that are fundamental for continued learning.

-We believe that any organisation that wishes to improve the quality and effectiveness of the education it offers would need to adopt strategies that embody many of the principles of Radical Encouragement.
+We believe that any organization that wishes to improve the quality and effectiveness of the education it offers would need to adopt strategies that embody many of the principles of Radical Encouragement.
 That is why this work is important.
 We hope you will agree.

 To discover more about RAIS, Radical Encouragement, or the Support that we offer, please select from one of the following options: